xpmatteo/scopa-trainer-v2/memory-bank/systemPatterns.md

 - **Direct Matching**: Card equals a single table card value
 - **Combination Capture**: Card value equals sum of multiple table cards
 - **Combinatorial Search**: Find all possible valid capture combinations
+- **Legal Moves System**: Centralized validation of all possible legal moves

+### Move Validation
+- **Unified Legal Moves**: A central `findAllLegalMoves` function determines all valid moves
+- **Rule Enforcement**: Special rules like prioritizing direct matches are enforced consistently
+- **Move Generation**: Both capture and discard moves are generated based on current game state

 ### AI Decision Making
+1. Model provides AI's limited view of the game state (only what it would know)
+2. Model provides all legal moves to the AI module
+3. AI pure function processes the legal moves with the limited game state:
-1. Check for Scopa opportunities (clear the table)
+   - Check for Scopa opportunities (clear the table)
-2. Prioritize capturing high-value cards (7 of coins)
+   - Prioritize capturing high-value cards (7 of coins)
-3. Look for opportunities to capture multiple cards
+   - Look for opportunities to capture multiple cards
-4. Make strategic discards to minimize opponent capture opportunities
+4. AI returns the chosen move and rationale without modifying any state
+5. Controller takes the AI's decision and executes the chosen move through the model